Universal Finite Subgroup of the Tate Curve: Abstract

 \section{Abstract}

-In \cite{KM85} Katz and Mazur define the universal finite subgroup of an elliptic curve.
-In this paper we give an explicit construction of the universal finite subgroup of the Tate curve via quasi-elliptic cohomology and its power operation.
+In \cite{KM85} Katz and Mazur discuss the moduli problem of the subgroup-schemes of elliptic curves.
+We give the classification of the finite subgroups of the Tate curve in \cite{HuanPower}.
+Moreover, Katz and Mazur define the universal finite subgroup of an elliptic curve.
+In this paper we give an explicit construction of the universal finite subgroup of the Tate curve via isogenies and the stringy power operation of Tate K-theory.